Vanyasharma05/Docker-Project/README.md

 # Docker-Project
-This is a to do app whose image is also uploaded to the dockerhub account
+This is a python application though which i learnt docker and its commands.